microsoft/everyonecancode/instructions/day1/Application/README.md

 _Stepping on the gas pedal triggers a request in the frontend to the API in the backend for the engine to accelerate, and the required part of the backend (in this case, the engine) executes it._

 </details>

+### Run App Locally
+To run the app locally navigate in the terminal (or command prompt to the *frontend* folder).
+1. Build the app with this command - `npm run build`
+2. Run the app locally - `npm run serve`
+3. Browse to "http://localhost:4173" to see the app running locally.

 ### Enable GitHub Actions